 Paper towels vs. reusable dishcloths

-There’s no denying paper towels are convenient to use, but like single-use plastics, they’re harmful to the environment and produce a lot of waste.
-A more environmentally friendly alternative to single-use paper towels is reusable dishcloths.
+There’s no denying paper towels are convenient to use.
+But like single-use plastics, they’re harmful to the environment and produce a lot of waste.
+A more environmentally friendly alternative to single-use paper towels is reusable paper towels or dishcloths.
 In the long run, reusing your cloth towels rather than constantly purchasing paper towels could be more cost effective.

 How did we choose these products?